CyberSource/cybersource-oauth-samples-node/README.md

 This repository provides a simple sample application demonstrating OAuth authentication to CyberSource.

+While you can see a running example of this sample code at https://cybsoauthsample.azurewebsites.net/, in order to run this sample yourself you will need to request a new CyberSource test partner application credential.
+You can request this test client ID & client secret from mailto://developer@cybersource.com

 ## Usage

 1. Clone or download this repository.